Creamy Cauliflower Gratin ♥

 STEAM CAULIFLOWER: Put steamer onto boil.
 Trim cauliflower (remove the leaves, cut a deep V into the core and remove it) and cut into small florets (bite-size is good).
 Add to steamer and cover, cook about 7 minutes or until a knife inserted into a thick stem releases easily.
 (The cauliflower won't really 'cook' any more, just reheat, so make sure it's the texture you like.)
 Remove from heat and uncover to cool a bit.
 Transfer to a baking dish.

-TOPPING: Mix the topping ingredients, spread evenly over cauliflower just before serving.
+TOPPING: Mix the topping ingredients, spread evenly over cauliflower just before ready to bake.

 BAKE: Bake at 400F for 20 - 25 minutes if done right away, while cauliflower is still hot.
 If baking from room temperature, I'd allow 30 - 40 minutes.